 What does that mean?

-Get a letter written by an attorney.
+Get a Letter Written by an Attorney

-I hope this answers your question.
+I hope this adequately addresses your question.